LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 from a container descendant.
 Private predicates can only be called from the container object.
 Predicates are local when they are not declared in a scope directive.
-Local predicates, like private predicates, can only be called from the container object (or category) but they are *invisible* to the reflection built-in methods (:ref:`methods_current_predicate_1` and :ref:`methods_predicate_property_2`) and to the message error handling mechanisms (i.e. sending a message corresponding to a local predicate
+Local predicates, like private predicates, can only be called from the container object (or category), but they are *invisible* to the reflection built-in methods (:ref:`methods_current_predicate_1` and :ref:`methods_predicate_property_2`) and to the message error handling mechanisms (i.e. sending a message corresponding to a local predicate